ucsb/webguide/index.md

 ### Mission Statement

-The mission of this site is to help campus Web site developers create policy compliant Web sites that utilize industry best practices and policies set forth by the federal government and the University of California.
-This guide should provide a useful reference to Web site development on campus.
+The mission of this site is to help campus website developers create policy compliant websites that utilize industry best practices and policies set forth by the federal government and the University of California.
+This guide should provide a useful reference to website development on campus.

 ### About

-The standards described on this site have been developed and endorsed by the **UCSB Web Standards and Content Working Group (WSG)**, a task force made up of Web professionals from across the UCSB campus.
+The standards described on this site have been developed and endorsed by the **UCSB Web Standards and Content Working Group (WSG)**, a task force made up of web professionals from across the UCSB campus.

 When initially introduced in 2006, the WSG recognized that many UCSB websites had been developed before the standards were proposed and that it would be